pwnfirstsearch/pwnfirstsearch.github.io/_posts/2023-02-19-pbctf2023-git-ls-api.md

   end
 ```

 Values fetched without `raw: True` will be unmarshalled, leading to a classic ruby unmarshalling exploit.
-We can use redis injection to set our `session_id` in the redis server to controlled data, then trigger it to be unmarshalled
+We can use redis injection to set our `session_id` in the redis server to controlled data, then trigger it to be unmarshalled.

 I wasted a _ton_ of time once I got to this point, but I  didn't really know what I was doing.
 I'll try to explain ruby unmarshalling best I can, but there are [numerous](https://bishopfox.com/blog/ruby-vulnerabilities-exploits) [other](https://www.elttam.com/blog/ruby-deserialization/) [resources](https://devcraft.io/2022/04/04/universal-deserialisation-gadget-for-ruby-2-x-3-x.html) [worth](https://github.com/haileys/old-website/blob/master/posts/rails-3.2.10-remote-code-execution.md) [reading](https://github.com/httpvoid/writeups/blob/main/Ruby-deserialization-gadget-on-rails.md).